Public status pages

 Accessing a protected status page

 Once you’ve had confirmation of Support that the permissions have been granted, you can go ahead and instruct the people outside your organization to start using the protected status page.
-There are two easy ways for them to navigate to it:
+There are two ways for them to navigate to it: